BOOKS ABOUT THE BALFOUR DECLARATION OF 1917

 The author is a Cambridge academic born in a Bethlehem refugee camp.
 His purpose is not to act as an apologist for Hamas but to provide basic information and analysis to help readers make up their own minds about a much-demonised movement.
-The book is a valuable antidote to Western media and politicians who much prefer to make up our minds for us.
+The book is a valuable antidote to Western media and viagra cost and politicians who much prefer to make up our minds for us.

 The Other Side of Israel

 by Susan Nathan (Harper Collins, 2005)